Skip to content

 Air Purifier vs Humidifier vs Dehumidifier

-The above table will give you an idea of the utility and benefits of air purifiers and dehumidifiers as well as standard humidifiers.
+The table below will give you an idea of the utility and benefits of air purifiers and dehumidifiers as well as standard humidifiers.

 Do Humidifiers Also Purify Air?

 Most humidifiers contain a filter which will only help filter large particles.
-Therefore, they typically aren’t effective in purifying the air of small particles and irritants.
+Therefore, they typically do little to clean the air of small particles and irritants.
 Humidifiers are used to add moisture to the air via a cool mist, which makes them a good option for those who live in dry, arid climates such as those found in large parts of the Western United States.
 Again, humidifiers essentially serve one purpose: to add moisture to the air.

 Is an Air Purifier Better Than a Dehumidifier?